June 27, 2025 (11mo ago) — last updated June 3, 2026 (12d ago)

 • Be reliable: follow through on commitments and offer support in hard times.

-For compatibility tools and relationship guidance related to life paths, visit /tools/compatibility or the Life Purpose App’s resources4.
+For compatibility tools and relationship guidance related to life paths, visit /tools/compatibility or the Life Purpose App’s resources1.

 6. Embrace Continuous Learning

-Skills and industries change quickly; ongoing learning keeps you relevant.
-Reports highlight large-scale reskilling needs across the workforce, making lifelong learning essential for career resilience3.
+Skills and industries change quickly, and ongoing learning keeps you relevant.
+Large reports highlight reskilling needs across the workforce, making lifelong learning essential for career resilience4.

 “Continuous learning isn’t about collecting facts; it’s about acquiring targeted skills that resolve core challenges and amplify strengths.”